 Hot Tip: To make sure you don’t miss the best sights, hire a bike and pick up a rail trail brochure at the Port Fairy Visitor Information Centre.

-Treat the kids to ice cream at Poco’s or old-fashioned lollies at Port Fairy Confectionery Shop.
+Treat the kids to ice cream at Rebecca’s or old-fashioned lollies at Port Fairy Confectionery Shop.
 Who can make a raspberry drop last the longest?

 Indulge in some retail therapy in Port Fairy’s famous fashion boutiques, where shoppers unearth a surprising range of eclectic and distinctive styles.
 Homewares, body care, accessories, jewellery and trinkets are all on offer, too.
 There are the never-ending second-hand books at Blarney Books and Art, or a fossick through the wares at quirky collectables and antiques shops.
 You’ll find treasures and keepsakes for everyone.

 Finish the day with the freshest ever feed of fish and chips, shared along the wharf against the backdrop of the port and the beautiful Moyne River.
 Sigh.

 Hot Tip: Why not take the region’s fabulous flavours home with you?
 Load up the boot with amazing fresh local produce, artisan cheeses and organic wines.

 Walk the wide open streets with a fresh coffee in hand and find a handmade treasure at one of the many artisan boutiques.

 Explore everything about a region by selecting a location.